 from the various Chinese dynasties that were part of the Lukits

 personal collection.
-This interest later led to his traveling
+This interest later led to his traveling throughout

-for Asia gained him great acclaim when, in 1987, he was the only American artist to travel
+acclaim when, in 1987, he was the only American artist to travel

 and paint with the Mujahideen rebels in Soviet-occupied Afghanistan.

 Today, Adams combines Eastern design concepts with the Western

 sense of depth through atmosphere.

 Since 1993 Adams has served as president

 of the prestigious California Art Club, which was established

 1909 and is one of the largest and most active professional arts

 organizations in the country.
-Under his leadership, the clubs
+Under his leadership, the Clubs

 roster has grown from 80 members to nearly 3,000 at present.